tighten/tlint-plugin/readme.md

     version '2019.1' <- Current PhpStorm
 }
 ```

-Now it's ready to be build.
+Now it's ready to be built and tested.